Lilihierax/sourcemod-nt-fovchanger/README.md

 * Plugin and patcher development by Rain
 * Original research and proof of concept plugin by Lilihierax
 * Additional thanks to Kudegra and Jef for their efforts in reverse engineering Neotokyo
-* Additional thanks to Dennogin and Milk for testing
+* Additional thanks to Dennogin and Milk for playtesting

 ## Changelog
 * 0.1.0 - Initial proof of concept release (March 2023) for NEOTOKYO° (Steam App ID: 244630, Steam Build ID: 1981783) by Lilihierax